thotheod/thotheod.github.io/_posts/2023-10-05-how-I-created-this-blog.md

 # If you haven't made any "cosmetics" changes, and made changes just in the posts, you can use --incremental flag
 bundle exec jekyll serve --drafts --future --incremental

-# if you have cloned from Chirpy repo you can use the following to run locall
+# if you have cloned from Chirpy repo you can use the following to run local
 bash tools/run

 # if you have cloned from Chirpy repo you can use the following to build locally